10 Things To Do In Petworth, West Sussex

 The Angel Inn Petworth

-Petworth Churches
+Petworth market

-5. Art and antiques
+6. Art and exhibitions

-6. Fetes, festivals and fairs
+9. Fetes, festivals and fairs

 Petworth claims to hold the oldest street fair in the south of England.
 It takes place in front of Leconfield Hall and is held on the 20 November, the Feast of St Edmund the King.
 It allegedly dates back to 1273, or even earlier.
 For summer frolics, Petworth Festival is a music and arts extravaganza.
 Then there’s the Petworth Festival Literary Week which normally takes place in October and welcomes a host of writers, directors, and presenters and the Petworth Sessions are now hosting a year-round Petworth Fringe!